TheDrei/weather-app/README.md

 2. Navigate to the project directory: cd weather-app
 3. Install PHP dependencies: composer install
 4. Install JavaScript dependencies: npm install
+5. Install jQuery plugin: npm install jquery
+6. In case an Error 500 shows, try to clear the cache by running: php artisan cache:clear
-5. Run the application: npm run dev.
+7. Run the application: npm run dev.
-6. Access the App:Open your web browser and go to http://localhost/weather-app/public/ to access the Weather App.
+8. Access the App:Open your web browser and go to http://localhost/weather-app/public/ to access the Weather App.

 ## Image Sources
 Tokyo - <a href="https://www.freepik.com/free-photo/cherry-blossoms-spring-chureito-pagoda-fuji-mountain-japan_10824511.htm#query=tokyo&position=0&from_view=search&track=sph">Image by tawatchai07</a> on Freepik